Last Updated on December 13, 2021 by Antonio H. Johnson

 The MIG gun consists of a contact tip, a diffuser, and a nozzle.
 Poorly structured MIG diffusers may clog with spatter.
 Selecting MIG gun consumables is one of the critical parts of welding with Argon.

-It would help if you chose the MIG consumables, which can resist spatter production and gives a wide nozzle hole for sufficient Argon gas coverage.
+It would help if you chose the MIG consumables, which can resist spatter production and give a wide nozzle hole for sufficient Argon gas coverage.

 Using 100% Argon Gas to MIG Weld